DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/04chapter3.md

 in play is evidently an abstraction: it is impossible to demarcate in a predictable manner the perimeters of observation.
-For example: we can take into consideration the health conditions of the actress and tie them to a history of her illnesses since childhood -- or place them in a genealogical lineage -- ; we could do the same thing for the spectators;
+For example: we can take into consideration the health conditions of the actress and tie them to a history of her illnesses since childhood – or place them in a genealogical lineage; we could do the same thing for the spectators;
 we could take into account the weather conditions and situate them in an ensemble of atmospheric phenomena... and yet each action, theatrical or not, is produced within the context of a particular ensemble of